eoscanada/eos-bios-launch-data/README.md

 * Do the verification..
   * Make the process into a .yaml file, all plugin-based, sort of...

+* Make it so a basic mesh is established from the 21 ABPs

+  * Call /v1/net/connect is available, go and write some more `p2p-peer-address` lines in the configs

 * Onboard people to `launch.yaml`